Stability of Equivariant Logarithmic Tangent Sheaves on Toric Varieties of Picard Rank Two: Description of equivariant logarithmic tangent sheaves

 \subsection{Logarithmic tangent sheaves}

-We recall here the definition of the logarithmic tangent sheaf of a log pair $(X, \, D)$ where $X$ is a normal projective variety of dimension $n$ and $D$ a reduced Weil divisor on $X$.
-We refer to \cite[Section 3.1]{Gue16}.
+We recall here the definition of the logarithmic tangent sheaf of a pair $(X, D)$ where $X$ is a normal projective variety of dimension $n$ and $D$ a reduced Weil divisor on $X$.

-\begin{defn} We say that a pair $(X, \, D)$ is log-smooth if $X$ is smooth and $D$ is reduced snc (simple normal crossing) divisor. \\ We denote by $(X, \, D)_{\text{reg}}$ the snc locus of the pair $(X, \, D)$, that is, the locus of points $x \in X$ where $(X, \,D)$ is log-smooth in a neighborhood of $x$. \end{defn}
+\begin{defn} We say that a pair $(X, D)$ is {\it log-smooth} if $X$ is smooth and $D$ is a reduced snc divisor.
+We denote by $(X, D)_\reg$ the snc locus of the pair $(X,D)$, that is, the locus of points $x \in X$ where $(X,D)$ is log-smooth in a neighborhood of $x$. \end{defn}